 How to Bulk Import Redirect Rules

 Perhaps you have a more complex setup or want to get rid of your 301 redirect plugin on your WordPress site.
-We also have the option for you to bulk import redirect rules from a CSV.
+We also have the option for you to bulk import redirect rules from a CSV file.

 Exporting Redirects from WordPress

-If you are wanting to migrate your current redirects from a WordPress plugin to MyKinsta, many of them have export options available in their settings (export option example below from the EPS redirects plugin).
+If you want to migrate your current redirects from a WordPress plugin to MyKinsta, many of them have export options available in their settings (export option example below from the EPS redirects plugin).
 Just ensure they are properly formatted before bulk importing.

-If you are using the Simple 301 Redirects plugin you can use this Export Simple 301 Redirects to CSV plugin.
+If you’re using the Simple 301 Redirects plugin, you can use this Export Simple 301 Redirects to CSV plugin to export your redirects.

-For more complex redirects you might need to open up a support ticket.
+Our team is happy to help set up simple redirects.
 Since we don’t run Apache, you can’t use .htaccess.
-Instead, we run NGINX which has its own rewrite rule syntax; whatever you can do with .htaccess files you can “translate” to Nginx’s syntax and we’ll add them to your site’s Nginx config file.
+Instead, we run Nginx, which has its own rewrite rule syntax.
+Whatever you can do with .htaccess files, you can “translate” to Nginx’s syntax, and we’ll add them to your site’s Nginx config file.
 If your site’s .htaccess file includes a lot of complex rules, you will need to work with a developer to convert these into Nginx format and then supply the converted rules to our team.